ratschlab/metagraph/metagraph/docs/source/workflows.rst

 ==================

-Since each indexing workflow in `MetaGraph <https://metagraph.ethz.ch>`_ comprises several steps, here we provide pipelines to make the process easier and more straightforward for the most common scenarios.
+Since each indexing workflow in `MetaGraph <https://metagraph.ethz.ch>`_ comprises several steps, we provide automated pipelines to make the process easier and more straightforward for the most common scenarios.